opendocsg/slw-judgments-backfill/2018_SGHC_239/report.md

 189    The UK Supreme Court in _AIB_ explained that the rules applicable to the measurement of loss resulting from a breach of duty depends on the nature of the obligation breached (see [76] and [92]).
 Foreseeability was held to be irrelevant in assessing the compensation to be paid for breach of fiduciary duty because a breach of fiduciary duty was a wrong in itself, regardless of whether a loss could be foreseen (at [86]).
 In contrast, foreseeability is relevant in assessing loss resulting from a negligent act because the tort of negligence involves the duty to take reasonable care to guard against a reasonably foreseeable risk (at [92]).

-190    In Singapore, _Brickenden_ was followed by the High Court in _Quality Assurance Management Asia Pte Ltd v Zhang Qing and others_ [2013] 3 SLR 631 (“ _QAM_ ”) and in _Then Khek Koon and another v Arjun Permanand Samtani and another and other suits_ [2014] 1 SLR 245 (“ _Then Khek Koon_ ”).
+190    In Singapore, _Brickenden_ was followed by the High Court in _Quality Assurance Management Asia Pte Ltd v Zhang Qing and others_ <span class="citation">[2013] 3 SLR 631</span> (“ _QAM_ ”) and in _Then Khek Koon and another v Arjun Permanand Samtani and another and other suits_ <span class="citation">[2014] 1 SLR 245</span> (“ _Then Khek Koon_ ”).
 The learned Judge (who presided over both cases) reconciled _Brickenden_ and _Target Holdings_ by limiting _Brickenden_ (but-for causation not required) to cases involving fiduciaries in one of the wellestablished categories of fiduciaries and culpable breaches of core duties of honesty and fidelity, and leaving _Target Holdings_ (but-for causation required) to cases involving fiduciaries in one of the wellestablished categories of fiduciaries and innocent breaches (see _Then Khek Koon_ at [108]).

 191    The decision in _Then Khek Koon_ went on appeal.
-However, the Court of Appeal did not find it necessary to decide this particular issue on the facts although it did note that this area of the law must now be considered in the light of the decision in _AIB_ – see, _Maryani Sadeli v Arjun Permanand Samtani and another and other appeals_ [2015] 1 SLR 496 at [9] and [11].
+However, the Court of Appeal did not find it necessary to decide this particular issue on the facts although it did note that this area of the law must now be considered in the light of the decision in _AIB_ – see, _Maryani Sadeli v Arjun Permanand Samtani and another and other appeals_ <span class="citation">[2015] 1 SLR 496</span> at [9] and [11].

-192    The issue came up again in _Beyonics Technology Ltd and another v Goh Chan Peng and others_ [2016] 4 SLR 472 (“ _Beyonics_ ”).
+192    The issue came up again in _Beyonics Technology Ltd and another v Goh Chan Peng and others_ <span class="citation">[2016] 4 SLR 472</span> (“ _Beyonics_ ”).
 In _Beyonics_ , the High Court adopted the propositions in _QAM_ and _Then Khek Koon_ (at [137]).
 The learned Judge explained _Brickenden_ , _QAM_ and _Then Khek Koon_ as follows

 (at [136]):